The Complete Guide To Snorkeling Gear in 2023

 Here’s everything you need to know about snorkeling gear.

-Get your flippers on with our guide to getting the most from your snorkeling
+Get your fins on with our guide to getting the most from your snorkeling

-In this second installment we’ll look at equipment for snorkeling.
+In this article, we’ll look at all the equipment for snorkeling:

 We often think of snorkeling as an equipment-light kind of activity, and often just rent or borrow gear when we go snorkeling.
-Still there are numerous advantages to having our own, or at least have an idea of what we like when we’re presented with selecting gear from a big box on the boat or dive shop.
+Still, there are numerous advantages to having your own snorkeling gear.

 The Basic Snorkeling Equipment